Julia T. Wood

-History/Background
+Early life and education

-Julia Wood was born in Bethesda, Maryland and grew up in North Carolina where she obtained her B.A. at North Carolina State University in 1972.
+Wood was born in Bethesda, Maryland, and grew up in North Carolina where she obtained her B.A. at North Carolina State University in 1972.
 From there she got her M.A. at the University of North Carolina Chapel Hill in 1973 and her Ph.D. at Pennsylvania State University in 1975.

 Career

-From 1973-1975 Julia Wood was an instructor at The Pennsylvania State University.
+From 1973 to 1975, Wood was an instructor at The Pennsylvania State University.
 After obtaining her PhD, Wood started as an assistant professor at the University of North Carolina at Chapel Hill.

-In the 1980s Wood began her research in interpersonal communication, with a focus on the power dynamics in communication ethics.
+In the 1980s, Wood began her research in interpersonal communication, with a focus on the power dynamics in communication ethics.
 Later her focus shifted to feminism, intimate partner violence, and the gendered dynamics in culture.
 In these studies, she has interviewed both men and women about their experiences of abusive heterosexual relationships.

 Some of the books Wood has written include Communication in Our Lives, Gendered Lives, and But I Thought You Meant...: Misunderstandings in Human Communication.

-Other Contributions
+Awards and accolades

 Wood has earned over 30 honors and awards for her work, including the CASE Award for Professor of the year in North Carolina in 1998, Gender Scholar of the Year in 2007, and George H. Johnson Prize for Lifetime Achievement in 2010.